Episode Metadata

 Corresponding webpage URL

-Webpage associated with the episode.
+Webpage associated with the episode/track.
 On a dedicated page, you may include additional information that cannot be displayed in podcast players.

 You can attach a transcript in HTML, JSON, SRT, WebVTT, or plain text format.
 If proper timestamps are present, the transcript will be marked as a closed captions file signalling to podcast players that support it.